 Your first decision is whether you want a guided or non-guided trip.
 There are benefits to both, but the deciding factor is likely going to be your comfort-level being on your own for a day in a secluded Alaskan paradise.

 Trail Ridge Air offers the following tried-and-true locations, but you can also plan a custom fishing trip.
-Maybe you want to be put down to try fishing for a day on a remote lake that hasn’t even made the map yet, or maybe you are interested in a multi-day trip.
 Trail Ridge Air can help you explore logistics and options due to its extensive connections with backcountry operators.

 Lake Creek Fishing

 Fish for salmon and trout in this full-day, fly-in excursion in the Lake Creek area of Alaska’s Matanuska-Susitna Valley.
 Lake Creek is a 60-mile long corridor for all five species of Alaska salmon, as well as Rainbow Trout and Arctic Grayling.
-Once you arrive at Trail Ridge Air, you can buy your Alaska fishing license and a King salmon stamp.
-Then a 40-minute flight takes you over Knik Arm to the rushing white water of Lake Creek.
+A 40-minute flight takes you over Knik Arm to the rushing white water of Lake Creek.
 It’s hard to believe this view, with annual runs totaling about 70,000 salmon, is just minutes from the largest urban center in the state.
-Meet your guide for the day, who will navigate your boat, provide the tackle and advise you on what’s biting.
-After a few hours in this pristine Alaska setting, a hearty lunch will help you refuel and get ready to fight a large King or coax a Rainbow onto your lure.
+Your guide will navigate your boat, provide the tackle and advise you on what’s biting.
+After a few hours a hearty lunch will help you refuel.
 This guided trip is a great way to experience the range of Alaskan salmon fishing in a remote location without packing in your own gear or hassling with your own boat.
 Just relax and fish on!

 Non-guided Fishing Trips

-Fly over Cook Inlet, the Susitna delta and up to Alexander Lake for a fun day of pike fishing.
-Trail Ridge Air helps you get a boat in the water with a full tank of gas and then you’re off!
-Pike are so abundant in Alexander Lake that you can spend the whole day just putting your hook in the water over and over.
+Fly over Cook Inlet, the Susitna delta and out to a secluded Lake for a fun day of pike fishing.
+Trail Ridge Air helps you get a boat in the water and then you’re off!
+Pike are so abundant that you can spend the whole day just putting your hook in the water over and over.
 In fact, the Board of Fisheries even allows spear fishing or bowfishing for pike in Southcentral Alaska.
 Northern Pike put up a pretty good fight and are a little goofy besides – great for a family day on the water with the kids and for cool fishing photos.
 Bring your own gear, fishing license and lunch.

 About Trail Ridge Air Incorporated